 Purpose: To revive Vetralla’s sovereignty over the forests, protect the forests, and confirm the ongoing tradition that ensures every resident a cubic meter of firewood annually.

-Obviously this wedding, dating from Medieval days, is only symbolic.
+Obviously this wedding is only symbolic.

-It begins by decorating the chosen oaks with veils and garlands.
+This Medieval days wedding begins by decorating the chosen oaks with veils and garlands.
 Followed by the official reading and signing of a notary’s document.

 A full Medieval festival in every way, complete with costumes, bands, and flags.
 Horse riders gallop around the trees in the forest clearing, atop Monte Fogliano, most presenting their bouquets of spring flowers to the couple.
 With many presenting bouquets of the yellow Broom Plant (image below).
 Which is a most curious tradition.